mattray/mattray-cookbooks/bittorrent/README.md

 # Attribute Parameters
 - torrent: torrent file of the swarm to join.
 Can either be a url or local file path.
 - path: directory to for the download.
-- dht_listen_port: UDP port or ports to listen for DHT.
-Default is "6881-6999".
-- listen_port: TCP port or ports to listen for incoming peers.
-Default is "6881-6999".
+- port: listening port for peers. (default 6881)
-- upload_limit: maximum upload speed limit in kilobytes/sec.
+- upload_limit: maximum upload speed limit in kilobytes/sec. (optional)

 # Examples
     # share the lucid iso